 If you are in a program for which Tinnitus SoundSupport is activated, the mute functionality will mute only the environmental sounds, and not the sound from Tinnitus SoundSupport.
-See earlier chapter: "Mute".
+See chapter: "Mute the hearing aid".

 Volume adjustments with Tinnitus SoundSupport

 When you select a hearing aid program for which Tinnitus SoundSupport is activated, your hearing care professional can only set the push button on your hearing aid to work as a volume control for the tinnitus relief sound.